-Cards like the Capital One Venture Rewards are ideal for cruises since you can redeem your points for any travel experience you want.
+Cards like the Capital One Venture Rewards are ideal for cruises because you can redeem your points for any travel experience you want.
 The card also offers a signup bonus plus 2 points for every dollar you spend on all your purchases, making it a good option for racking up points quickly.

 Score Free Trip Cancellation/Interruption Insurance

 Some travel credit cards offer free trip cancellation/interruption insurance that will cover you if your cruise is canceled for reasons beyond your control.
 By using a card that provides this protection to pay for your cruise and airfare to the port, you may be able to justify not buying a travel insurance policy and pocketing the savings instead.

 Get Both Spouses in the Game

 If one signup bonus can help you pay for a cruise, why not two?
-If you and a spouse both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have $1,000 in signup bonuses alone to use toward the cruise of your choice.
+If you and a spouse both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have over $2,000 in signup bonuses alone to use toward the cruise of your choice.